 Making sustainability happen and turning conscience into action is an act of systems leadership.
 It requires not only habits that bring out the leadership in each one of us, but the ability to see the whole, as well as the discipline of systems to align the purposes of those who come together to participate in systems.
 It requires abilities to recognize places to intervene in the system.
 It requires abilities to shape and design new systems to be sustainable and resilient.

-The course brings together those motivated to influence or lead systems, not just organizations.
-It equips them with the ability to recognize the systems that they are a part of, its constituents, the purpose that binds them together, and the places to intervene in the system.
+The Introduction to Systems Thinking course brings together people who are motivated to influence or lead systems, not just organizations.
+It equips participants with the ability to recognize the systems that they are a part of, its constituents, the purpose that binds them together, and the places to intervene in the system.

 This course will have live sessions every week that will be recorded for those who might not be able to attend.